dasaep/agentic-ai-commerce/docs/architecture.md

     FE->>FE: useCart.addItem(product)
 ```

-When a user views a product detail page, the page fetches the product from the Express API and renders it.
+When a user views a product detail page, the page fetches the product from the Next.js API route and renders it.
 Selecting **Add to Cart** calls `useCart.addItem`, storing the product in React context.